rahulsharmadev0/web-learning/PORTFOLIO-SYSTEM-DOCS.md

 - `portfolio-metadata.json` - Single source of truth
 - Font Awesome 7.0 - Icon system
 - Responsive CSS Grid - Layout system

+## 🧭 Generation Rules

+1. No index.html is generated for nodes with type `project` (leaf nodes).
+2. index.html is mandatory for nodes with type `projects-collection` and the root.

 ## 🎨 Customization Options